 Stem Cell Treatment for Visual Impairments

 The aim of our treatment is to regenerate the patient’s optic nerve and retinal cells by using stem cell transplantation.
-To do so, the stem cells are injected by IV, lumbar puncture and/or retrobulbar injection depending on each patient’s personal condition.
+To do so, the stem cells are injected through IVs, lumbar punctures and/or retrobulbar injections depending on each patient’s personal condition.
 This unique combination allows for better targeting of the affected areas.

 Our Treatment Package

 We truly believe that our treatment program is one of the best available worldwide.
 The combination of Beike stem cell technology with the Functional Medicine Approach of Better Being Hospital allows our patients to give themselves the best chances of improvement.
 Please click on the table below to enlarge it and learn more about the treatments, therapies and services included in our program.